ejayyy/blog/_posts/2019-09-11-today-I-learned.markdown

 - shopify local project
 - firebase
 - scrollMagic js
+- searching
-- searching framework for the new project (above one)
+    - framework for the new project (above one)
+    - doc for project
+    - naming rules